Amortized Rejection Sampling in Universal Probabilistic Programming: DISCUSSION

-However, when all is said and done, this ``fix'' of amortized and adapted importance-sampling-based inference for universal probabilistic programming systems is very significant, particularly as it pertains to uptake of this kind of probabilistic programming system.
-Current users of systems who wisely use rejection sampling in their generative models will experience the probabilistic programming system as confusingly but simply not working.
-This will be due to slowness if non-amortized inference techniques are utilized and, worse, poor sample efficiency and potentially non-diagnosable non-convergent behavior if existing fast amortized inference techniques are utilized instead.
+However, this fix of amortized importance-sampling-based inference for universal probabilistic programming systems is significant, particularly as it pertains to uptake of this kind of probabilistic programming system.
+Currently, users of such systems who use rejection sampling in their generative models may experience the probabilistic programming system as confusingly not working.
+This will be due to potentially non-convergent non-diagnosable behavior we elaborated on, which in turn leads to poor sample efficiency.
 Our work makes it so that efficient, amortized inference engines work for probabilistic programs that users actually write and in so doing removes a major impediment to the uptake of universal probabilistic programming systems in general.